thbounzer/commands/genericshell.md

 ---
 * Stdout and stderr to file: `yourcommand &> /dev/file`

+#Shell expansion designators
+ * !!
+Spoken as bang-bang, this command refers to the most recent command.
+The exclamation point is often called bang on Linux and Unix systems.
+ * !n Refer to command n from the history.
+Use the history command to display these numbers.
+ * !-n Refer to the current command minus n from the history.
+ * !string Refer to the most recent command starting with string.
+ * !?string Refer to the most recent command containing string.
+ * ^string1^string2 Quick substitution.
+Repeat the last command, replacing the first occurrence of string1 with string2.

 #Shell shortcuts
  * C-p Previous line (also up arrow)
  * C-n Next line (also down arrow)